golang/proposal/design/43651-type-parameters.md

 We suggest extending the Go language to add optional type parameters to type and function declarations.
 Type parameters are constrained by interface types.
-Interface types, when used as type constraints, permit listing the set of types that may be assigned to them.
+Interface types, when used as type constraints, support embedding additional elements that may be used to limit the set of types that satisfy the constraint.
+Parameterized types and functions may use operators with type parameters, but only when permitted by all types that satisfy the parameter's constraint.
 Type inference via a unification algorithm permits omitting type arguments from function calls in many cases.
 The design is fully backward compatible with Go 1.